dfherr/LibThreatClassic2/README.md

 end
 ```

-## Pulling LibThreatClassic2 with packager
+## Embedding LibThreatClassic2 with packager

-Please make sure to only automatically pull the latest tag into your AddOn.
+Please make sure to only automatically embed the latest tag into your AddOn.
 I won't guarantee the latest commit in master always being a release candidate, especially in regards to version bumps.

 Your packager config should look similar to this: